aboudmahmoud/StoreDielvey/README.md

 Note 3: the Final version with 95% Firebase Performance in Last Branch 5 , Soon will be more Update also so don't forget to check branches

+Note 4:

+master bransh is when closed the project for other one new work is geting back to project and removing all legacy and deprecated methods  and using the MVP + MVVM and the other change to make app work good and fast with no bugs